Direct spatiotemporal imaging of carriers reveals a long-lived bulk photovoltaic mechanism: Results

-Carriers also experience incoherent electron-phonon scattering, which tends to symmetrize the momentum distribution, so we must also consider whether the momentum asymmetry generated by the defects can cause a prolonged drift in the presence of other scattering processes.
+Carriers also experience incoherent electron-phonon scattering, which tends to symmetrize the momentum distribution, so we must consider whether the momentum asymmetry generated by the defects can cause a prolonged drift in the presence of other scattering processes.
 We employ a Monte Carlo method (see Methods for details) to simulate the momentum and position of carriers.
 In the simulations, carrier momenta may be scattered both symmetrically due to electron-phonon interactions, or asymmetrically due to defect scattering, see Fig.~\ref{fig:3}a.
-For the probabilities of symmetric and asymmetric scattering events we use $\tau^{-1}_{\rm{sym}} = \qty{0.1}{\per\fs}$ and $\tau^{-1}_{\rm{asym}} = \qty{1}{\per\ps}$, respectively.
-The symmetric scattering time is chosen based on those in other oxide perovskites~\cite{dai2021phonon}, while the asymmetric scattering rate is chosen based on the density of oxygen vacancies, as outlined in the Methods.
+For the probabilities of symmetric and asymmetric scattering events we use $\tau^{-1}_{\rm{sym}} = \qty{2}{\per\fs}$ and $\tau^{-1}_{\rm{asym}} = \qty{2}{\per\ps}$, respectively.
+The symmetric scattering time is chosen so that the carrier diffusion calculated from the Monte Carlo matches the observed diffusion rate $\alpha = \qty[per-mode=symbol]{0.06}{\cm\squared\per\s}$.
+The asymmetric scattering rate is chosen based on the density of oxygen vacancies, as outlined in the Methods.
 We calculate the temporal evolution of the average velocity and position, as shown in Figs. \ref{fig:3}c-d.
 The carriers themselves can have very large velocities in between scattering events, leading to rapid fluctuations even when averaging over the simulated ensemble.
-However, by averaging also in time, we find that the net carrier velocity is nonzero with a magnitude of $\approx$ 500 m/s---close to the experimentally observed drift velocity.
+However, by averaging also in time, we find that the net carrier velocity is nonzero with a magnitude of $\approx$ \qty{46}{m/s} -- close to the experimentally observed drift velocity.
 We obtain this value without explicitly applying any constraints on the velocity, either in the initial conditions or during the sampling of scattering processes.
-These results suggest that defects can indeed play an important role in realizing long-lived asymmetric carrier motion even in the presence of other symmetric scattering processes. \\
+These results thus indicate that scattering from defects can indeed play an important role in realizing long-lived asymmetric carrier motion even in the presence of other much more frequent symmetric scattering processes. \\